Laser Eye Surgery FAQs: About Results and Outcomes

 What causes dry eyes after laser vision correction?

+Careful discussion with our nurse both before and after your surgery is important in determining the amount of lubrication required.
 In severe dry eye cases, patients can use a punctal plug.
 A punctal plug is a plastic plug that prevents the outflow of tears from your eye to the nose.
 This device can raise the amount of lubrication in the eye, just like plugging the drain of a sink.
-A surgeon can place and remove the plastic plugs can be months later, if required.
+A surgeon can place and remove the plastic plugs months later, if required.

 Can my vision return to its original level after surgery?